Kristina01111000/Drws_site/README.md

 For next week:
-Make a quiz for lesson 9: what should you expect from your 4 element yoga, what body parts are affected by the elements, not about specific moves
 See if PMP can show the start date of the users if they aren’t paying make chats for all of the quizzes 6 - 9, also write leading questions for discussion he needs to update the peepso subscription soon, its slowing down the site -> significantly